VoxeLibre/VoxeLibre/mods/ITEMS/mcl_armor/API.md

 	_doc_items_longdesc = mcl_armor.longdesc,
 	_doc_items_usagehelp = mcl_armor.usage,

-	--this field is similar to any item definition in minetest --it just set the image shown then the armor is dropped as an item or inside an inventory inventory_image = "mcl_armor_inv_elytra.png",
+	--this field is similar to any item definition in Luanti --it just set the image shown then the armor is dropped as an item or inside an inventory inventory_image = "mcl_armor_inv_elytra.png",

-	--this field is used by minetest internally and also by some helper functions --in order for the tool to be shown is the right creative inventory tab, the right groups should be added --"mcl_armor_uses" is required to give your armor a durability --in that case, the armor can be worn by 10 points before breaking --if you want the armor to be enchantable, you should also add the "enchantability" group, with the highest number the better enchants you can apply groups = {armor = 1, non_combat_armor = 1, armor_torso = 1, non_combat_torso = 1, mcl_armor_uses = 10},
+	--this field is used by Luanti internally and also by some helper functions --in order for the tool to be shown is the right creative inventory tab, the right groups should be added --"mcl_armor_uses" is required to give your armor a durability --in that case, the armor can be worn by 10 points before breaking --if you want the armor to be enchantable, you should also add the "enchantability" group, with the highest number the better enchants you can apply groups = {armor = 1, non_combat_armor = 1, armor_torso = 1, non_combat_torso = 1, mcl_armor_uses = 10},

-	--this table is used by minetest for seraching item specific sounds --the _mcl_armor_equip and _mcl_armor_unequip are used by the armor implementation to play sounds on equip and unequip --note that you don't need to provide any file extention sounds = {
+	--this table is used by Luanti for seraching item specific sounds --the _mcl_armor_equip and _mcl_armor_unequip are used by the armor implementation to play sounds on equip and unequip --note that you don't need to provide any file extention sounds = {